-Matthews, in the role of the cook, is the personification of domestic independence.
-Monday night was also Civic Night, the Mayor (Alderman A. W. Andrews) and members of the Corporation being present.
-At the close of the performance the Mayor, introduced by the Presi-dent, appeared on the stage and complimented all those who had taken part, expressed thanks for such a pleasant evening and appealed for the fullest possible support for the Society in its efforts to entertain the public.
+Monday night was also Civic Might, the Mayor (Alderman A. W. Andrews) and members of the Corporation being present.
+At the Corporation being present.
+At the close of the performance the Mayor, introduced by the President, appeared on the stage and complimented all those who had taken part, expressed thanks for such a pleasant evening and appealed for the fullest possible support for the Society in its efforts to entertain the public.